aws/aws-cdk/packages/aws-cdk/README.md

 $ # Deploys only to environments foo and bar
 $ cdk bootstrap --app='node bin/main.js' foo bar
 ```

-By default, bootstrap stack will be protected from stack termination.
-This can be disabled using
-`--termination-protection` argument.

 If you have specific needs, policies, or requirements not met by the default template, you can customize it
 to fit your own situation, by exporting the default one to a file and either deploying it yourself